(Formerly known as autoimmune hemolytic anemia or AIHA)

 - Hemoglobin (oxygen-carrying protein from inside the red blood cell) floats around in the bloodstream in large amounts which can damage the kidneys.

 - All those red blood cells coated with antibodies begin to stick to each other and form small clots (embolisms).
-This begin to block blood vessels, compromising circulation to the organs and creating inflammation as the body tries to dissolve the clots.
+This begins to block blood vessels, compromising circulation to the organs and creating inflammation as the body tries to dissolve the clots.

 See this video of red blood cells circulating through capillaries.
 When vessels are this small, the red cells must be flexible to make it through without bursting.